Frequently Asked Questions & Answers

 Information regarding internal and external training opportunities are routinely posted on the HR website.
 In addition training programs offered by HR are communicated via e-mail to the University community.

 In accordance with the required electronic transfer of funds policy effective July 1, 2011 all employees are required to accept all payroll related payments via direct deposit.
-The direct deposit form can be found in the Human Resources office and on our website.

 The employee will not be paid.